Skip to main content

 • N Removal: Nitrogen taken off the field.

-(Note: In the calculation, N Removal and N Volatilization are typically treated as negative values when summing components to derive the final balance.)
+(Note: In the calculation, N Removal and N-NH3 Emission are typically treated as negative values when summing components to derive the final balance.)

 The calculations are performed for a user-defined Time Frame.